Synthetic data generation

 • And more…

-When you’ve connected DATPROF Privacy to your database (it supports all major relational databases like SQL Server, Oracle, DB2, and many more), it’s easy to learn how to add a generation function like any other function in your masking template and generate data for that column in your database.
-You can also create or add new columns to generate random data from scratch.
+Connecting DATPROF Privacy to your database, which supports all major relational databases like SQL Server, Oracle, DB2, and more, allows you to seamlessly integrate data generation into your testing process.
+You can easily add a generation function, similar to any other function in your masking template, to create data for specific columns in your database.
+Additionally, you have the flexibility to create new columns and generate random data from scratch.

-A great advantage of this approach is that all existing relationships between the tables remain unchanged.
-Your complex data structure remains functionally and technically consistent, but you use synthetic data instead of privacy-sensitive production data or as an addition to your existing data.
-Of course, we also support the generation of test data over a chain of systems.
+One notable advantage of this approach is that it preserves all existing relationships between tables, ensuring that your complex data structure remains both functionally and technically consistent.
+Instead of using privacy-sensitive production data, or as an augmentation to your existing data, you can employ synthetic data with confidence.
+DATPROF Privacy also supports the generation of test data across a chain of interconnected systems, making it a versatile tool for comprehensive testing needs.

 FAQ